 This seems like too large of an impact to not have some options to reduce fuel costs.
-As you might suspect, there are saving options.
+As you might suspect, there are savings options.
 They just aren’t as advertised or obvious as one may think.

 With the price of diesel going up, we want to help you combat the rising cost of diesel to have the least amount of impact on your bottom line?

 Every carrier is faced with seasonal increases in the price of diesel fuel.
-With the severe weather our nation has been experiencing last winter, along with shutdowns in oil pipelines and refineries, it’s only going to get worse.
+With the severe weather, our nation has been experiencing last winter, along with shutdowns in oil pipelines and refineries, it’s only going to get worse.
 Just today, diesel prices were reportedly back up to $2.87 per gallon.

 This is a far cry from the $2.40 per gallon from just a few months ago.
 In no time, we will likely be back to over $3.00 per gallon!